Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/networkvariable.md

     public override void ReadDelta(FastBufferReader reader, bool keepDirtyDelta) {
-        // Do nothing for this example
+        // Don'thing for this example
     }

     public override void WriteDelta(FastBufferWriter writer)
     {
-        // Do nothing for this example
+        // Don'thing for this example
     }
 }
 ```

 For simplicity purposes, the above example doesn't handle updating connected clients with any changes to the `Text` string property.
-It is just one possible approach you might take if you are not concerned about the memory allocation of the temporary `byte` array.
-It is a "bare minimum and non-optimized" example in order to demonstrate that as long as your serialization process knows what to write and what to read you can serialize any form of managed type.
+It is just one possible approach you might take if you aren't concerned about the memory allocation of the temporary `byte` array.
+It is a "bare minimum and non-optimized" example to demonstrate that as long as your serialization process knows what to write and what to read you can serialize any form of managed type.

 :::important
-If you already had a maximum string size in mind, you could pre-allocate the byte array to avoid the cost of memory allocation.
+If you already had a maximum string size in mind, you can pre-allocate the byte array to avoid the cost of memory allocation.
 The downside to this is that you would lose the "managed" flexibility of being able to handle varying message sizes, but the upside (as you will find out in the next example) is that you would always only send the exact number of bytes the string consumes and not send the entire pre-allocated buffer (i.e. you save on bandwidth).
 :::

 However, if you already know the maximum size of the `string` that you want to synchronize then there is another way to handle synchronizing "fixed" strings.